dnidever/bozepy/docs/gettingstarted.rst

 Quickstart
 ==========

-This is how you can run |Doppler| directly from python.
+This is how you can run |Bozepy| directly from python.
 Import the package and load your spectrum

 .. code-block:: python